 The central image is the birth of Jesus, depicting Mary on her pallet, the child Jesus lying in the manger, and three angels standing over the child, their hands covered with cloths to show reverence.

-Just below at left is the washing of the newborn infant Jesus by the midwife and Baba Solomiya (Salome) — characters taken from the Protoevangelion.
+Just below at left is the washing of the newborn infant Jesus by midwife Baba Solomiya (Salome), taken from the Protoevangelion.
+She is assisted by another known in tradition as Geloma.
 And at right is Joseph looking dismal, listening to the words of the “shepherd,” who by tradition is the Devil tempting him to doubt the virgin birth.

 Note the fellow bending and speaking to Joseph at right in the segment shown above.
 While in popular Russian belief he is often said to be the Devil in disguise, in this icon he has a title above his head that simply identifies him as пастырь/pastuir’ — “shepherd.”